 Given that tips are clearly tops when it comes to fraud detection, let’s turn to the subject of who these people are that are volunteering this crucial information.
 Knowing their relationship to you will guide you when you come to communicating your whistleblowing policy and procedures.

-Looking at the ACFE 2024 data, we find that 15% of tips were made anonymously, so we do not know what their relationship to the organisation was.
-But these are the groups that could be identified:
+Looking at the ACFE 2026 data, we find that 14% of tips were made anonymously, so we do not know what the relationship was between these whistleblowers and the organisation.
+But the remaining 86% of whistleblowing reports were made by the following categories of reporter:

-What impact does a hotline have on the speed of detection and extent of loss to fraud?
+What impact do formal reporting procedures have on the speed of detection and extent of loss to fraud?

-It is clear from the data that two things are on the rise: the percentage of organisations who offer a hotline reporting mechanism to their stakeholders, and the percentage of tips that are received via hotlines as opposed to other reporting methods.
+It is clear from the data that two things are on the rise: the percentage of organisations that have formal eporting mechanisms in place and the percentage of tips that are received via digital intake methods (web-based and email).

 But what we found most illuminating are these two findings:

-• Organisations without hotlines suffered double the amount of loss to fraud than did those with a hotline.
+- Organisations without formal reporting procedures suffered 50% more of loss to fraud than did those with formal mechanisms in place.

 Again the ACFE data showed the vulnerability of smaller organisations to fraud.
 Of the various organisation size categories as measured by number of empoyees, the 100 and less employee organisations suffered greater losses to fraud than did all other categories other than the 10 000+ employee group.